-Broach the financial conversation with your children knowing you don’t have to be a financial genius in order to teach them helpful lessons for the future.
+Approach the financial conversation with your children knowing you don’t have to be a financial genius in order to teach them helpful lessons.
 Sometimes these conversations even help parents take better control of their own financial situation, in order to be a strong role model for their children.

-Not sure which financial lessons are most important for your children to be aware of?
-Here are 4 to consider when you prepare to teach your son or daughter how to build a solid financial future:
+Not sure what lessons are most important for your children?
+Here are four to consider when preparing to teach your son or daughter how to build a solid financial future.

-- Earning Money.
 One of the first experiences your child will have when it comes to financial matters is earning money.
-Whether you are offering a small stipend for jobs around the home or your child has a part-time job after school, earning money through physical or mental effort helps your child associate value to labor.
+Whether you are offering a small stipend for jobs around the home, or your child has a part-time job after school, earning money through physical or mental efforts helps your child associate value to labor.

-- The Importance of Budgeting.
 The topic of budgeting can be brought up at a relatively early age.
 Whether your child earns an allowance or is paid from a job outside of the home, discuss how he or she can create a budget with the earnings.
-Some parents require the income a child earns to be used for their discretionary spending – things like gas, going out with friends, or buying a new clothing item.
+Some parents require the income a child earns to be used for their discretionary spending – things like gas, going out with friends or buying a new clothing item.
 Be sure to help your child create a system where a portion of his or her money will go into savings, an emergency fund, their car or phone payment, etc.

 Budgeting helps children learn the value of money and gain a clearer picture of the time and effort involved in obtaining something of value or make a major purchase in the future.

-- Saving Money.
-It seems like such a simple topic yet saving money is often not discussed with younger generations.
-As young men and women between the ages of 17 and 25 make plans to move away from the family home, many are unprepared for the shock of monthly bills and being tied to contractual obligations, such as rent, phone, and monthly car payment contracts.
+It seems like such a simple topic, yet saving money is often not discussed with younger generations.
+As young men and women between the ages of 17 and 25 make plans to move away from the family home, many are unprepared for the shock of monthly bills and being tied to contractual obligations, such as rent, phone and monthly car payment contracts.